srcfl/srcful-documentation/docs/vision-principles.md

 - **Utilities & Grid Operators**: Partner on grid modernization, utilizing the SEN platform for VPPs, flexibility markets, and enhanced grid visibility/control.

-For all partners, Sourceful offers: Access to the rapidly growing Sourceful Energy Network (SEN), a best-in-class user experience driving engagement, a unique crypto-economic rewards model, and a robust, intelligent platform built for the future's demands.
+For all partners, Sourceful offers: Access to the rapidly growing Sourceful Energy Network (SEN), a best-in-class user experience driving engagement, a unique reward model, and a robust, intelligent platform built for the future's demands.

 ## The Path Forward